Ryanocerrous/One/README.md

 # One
-This is my first Repo and its not working
+1. This is my first Repo and its not working

+2.Starting to figure out the basics